Steven-Eardley/existing-wordpress-development-docker/README.md

 # Existing WordPress site development - Docker

+Expanded from [https://github.com/lumonald/existing-wordpress-development-docker](https://github.com/lumonald/existing-wordpress-development-docker).
+Minor changes to ports, and addition of phpMyAdmin.

 Quickly creates a local development environment for an *existing* WordPress site.

 This application requires Docker to be up and running and for docker compose to also be installed.